diskutil eject: How to Eject Drives From Mac Terminal

 sudo fs_usage -f diskio | grep YourDriveName

-When Terminal is too much work
+When Terminal is more work than it’s worth